cvetomir-todorov/CecoChat/docs/intro-capabilities.md

   - Supported by numbers from the [calculations](research-calculations.md)
   - Minimal [load test on 2 machines](load-test.md)
 * Security
-  - TLS for Kubernetes cluster and services
+  - TLS for the Kubernetes cluster
+  - TLS communication between services
-  - Access tokens for authn and authz
+  - JWT access tokens for authentication and authorization
 * Observability
   - Health
   - Distributed tracing